 During the 65 days it took to get to Barbados he lost 55 lbs, became anaemic, plus had other minor ailments.
 The important thing is that he proved that a castaway could live off the sea for the time it took to drift across the Atlantic.
 He met a ship, The Arakaka, but would not get on as he wanted to prove that he could go for longer.

 He did have emergency rations that were sealed by the authorities when he left.
 When he arrived in Barbados the Police verified that seal was unbroken.

-He landed at Stroude Bay in St. Lucy on December 23 after he had spent 62 days at sea.
+He landed at Stroude Bay in St. Lucy on 23rd December 1952 having spent 65 days at sea.

 When he met The Arakaka he said he missed his classical music and would like to hear the Brandenburg Concerto on Christmas Day.
 This was relayed to the BBC and on Christmas Day, while he was still in Barbados, he was able to listen to the BBC World Service and have his wish fulfilled.

 The book written by Dr Alain Bombard, The Voyage of the L’Heretique which was published by Simon and Schuster in 1953 should be mandatory reading for anyone setting out on a sea voyage.